 Materials are usually graded along 3 categories: mechanical performance, visual quality and process.
-In this case here, we decided to further break down these categories to paint a clearer picture of the polymer’s properties.
+In this case, we further break down these categories to paint a clearer picture of the polymer’s properties.
 The choice of material really depends on what the user wants to print, so we listed the key decision criteria needed to choose a material (other than cost and speed):

 - Ease of printing: How easy it is to print a material: bed adhesion, max printing speed, frequency of failed prints, flow accuracy, ease to feed into the printer etc.

-- Visual quality: How good the finished object look.
-More info on how we test it here
+- Visual quality: How good the finished object looks.
+More info on how we test it here.

 - Max stress: Maximum stress the object can undergo before breaking when slowly pulling on it.